plackyhacker/plackyhacker.github.io/classes/use-after-free.md

 # Use After Free (UaF) Bugs and Virtual Function Tables

 After some time away from study I have started going over the [OffSec Advanced Windows Exploitation](https://www.offsec.com/courses/exp-401/) courseware again.
-As I was going over the VMWare Escape chapter it wasn't initially clear **why** code execution was acheived by exploiting a known Use after Free (UaF) bug.
-The course does a great job explaining **how** to get code execution (and way beyond taking control of RIP) but I thought I would expand on the **why**.
-The bug used in the example was discovered in 2017 but is a good case study of how code execution can be acheived from exploiting a UaF bug.
+As I was going over the VMWare Escape chapter it wasn't initially clear **why** code execution was acheived by exploiting a known Use after Free (UaF) bug, well not to me anyway!
+The course does a great job explaining **how** to get code execution (and way beyond taking control of RIP) but I thought I would explore **why**.
+The bug used in the example was discovered in 2017, so it is an oldie, but it is a good case study of how code execution can be acheived from exploiting a UaF bug.

 ## What are UaF Bugs?

+A UaF bug occurs when a program continues to access memory after it has been freed, leading to undefined behavior, crashes, or security vulnerabilities.
+The code within a program allocates memory on the heap, and at some point the program code will free that memory on the heap to avoid memory leaks.
+A UaF bug is when that freed memory location is accessed unintentionally through errors in the code.
+It is the job of a security researcher to find these UaF bugs before they can be exploited by the malicious actors.

 # Polymorphism